mrsnakke/BPSR-Meter/README.md

 ### Does it work with other games?
 No. This meter is specifically designed to decode network packets from a particular game.
 The data structure of each game is unique, so it will not work with other titles.

+### Does it work on the Chinese server?
+Yes, this meter works on the Chinese server.
+This is because game data, such as player and skill IDs, are consistent across different versions of the game, allowing the meter to decode information correctly.

 ## Social Media